Associations

 USABP

-Courtenay is a founder member of the United States Association for Body Psychotherapy, is on the Academic Council, wrote a regular column in their Newsletter "From Across The Pond" and has attended nearly every USABP Conference to date (Beveley, MA, 1996; Boulder, CO, 1998; Berkeley, CA, 2000; Baltimore, PA, 2002; Tuscon, AZ, 2005).
+Courtenay is a founder member of the United States Association for Body Psychotherapy; has been on the Academic Council; wrote a regular column in their Newsletter "From Across The Pond" and has attended many USABP Conferences (Beveley, MA, 1996; Boulder, CO, 1998; Berkeley, CA, 2000; Baltimore, PA, 2002; Tuscon, AZ, 2005).
+He has contributed regularly to the USABP Journal, now the International Body Psychotherapy Journal (see here).
+Details about USABP can be found on their website: (www.usabp.org)

 BPS

-For several years (2004-9), Courtenay has also been a member of the British Psychological Society (BPS).
+For several years (2004-23), Courtenay has also been a member of the British Psychological Society (BPS).

 Details about BPS can be found on their website: (www.bps.org.uk)